triton-inference-server/tutorials/Conceptual_Guide/Part_5-Model_Ensembles/README.md

 └── config.pbtxt
 ```

-In total, we'll create 3 different python backend models to go with our existing onnx models to serve with Triton:
+In total, we'll create 3 different python backend models to go with our existing ONNX models to serve with Triton:
 1. `detection_preprocessing`
 2. `detection_postprocessing`
 3. `recognition_postprocessing`